The Best Toddler Travel Bed

 This post may contain affiliate links.
 See my full disclaimer here

-Are you wondering what is the best toddler travel bed?
+Are you wondering what the best toddler travel bed is?
 This was exactly our dilemma when our crib-loving toddler grew too big for his playpen!
 We wanted a portable toddler bed for our son that would allow us to keep his precious sleep (and ours!) and give us peace of mind on vacation.

 For The Toddler that is Still in the Crib

 This is my favorite toddler travel bed.
 We used this until our son was 3 years old and transitioned to a ‘big boy bed.’
 This playpen is longer than traditional playpens so it accommodates taller toddlers.
 I love that is still like a crib, keeping your little one contained.
 Although it’s not a one-step setup once you’ve set it up once it’s really easy to set up and take down.
+It takes me about 2 minutes to set up now that I have the hang of it.
 The Phil and Teds is really lightweight and will easily fit in a suitcase or can be brought on as carry-on.
 It weighs only 6 lbs!
 We have gotten so much great use out of this playpen not only while traveling but we have also used it as a makeshift beach tent and fort in our backyard.
 We love this one!

 If you are wanting extra space in the playpen this extra-sized playpen is perfect for you.
 The Joovy Room 2 is 50% larger than a standard playpen making it great for large toddlers and also great as a play spot during the day.
 It still packs up compact and can be checked with your luggage depending on your airline regulations.
 It’s definitely heavier than some of the other options on the market, but that might be worth it for the extra room!